Article

 Toward Lighthouse was completed in 1812, on Toward Point, some six miles south of Dunoon, and is one of 18 Scottish lighthouses built by Robert Stevenson (1772 - 1850).
 Characteristic Range: Flashing white every 10 seconds, range 22 nautical miles.

-The lighthouse tower contains a circular staircase with an enclosed central well.
-The base of the tower housed a large fuel tank which supplied a vaporised paraffin (kerosene) burner.
-A recent conversation with engineers from Clydeport revealed that the light was gas powered for much of it's life.
-The gas initially came from Innellan gasworks, which would explain why the modern plastic gasmain runs all the way down to the lighthouse.
 Normally, deposits from this illumination system kept the keepers busy, as the more usual Fresnel lens has numerous individual glass segments to be cleaned.
-Toward differed from this norm in that it was originally equipped with a reflector.
-In 1930, a new parabolic, silver-backed glass mirror was installed, and found to be more efficient, easier to install (unlike factory set lenses, the mirror could be adjusted on site), easier to clean as the reflective coating was on the rear, and one third the cost of an equivalent lens.
-The mirror was rotated by a clockwork mechanism, powered by a large weight which dropped slowly down the central well.
-It was the keeper's job to wind the weight up to the top at regular intervals, tend to the lamp's wick every two or three hours, and ensure it was continuously fuelled during the hours between sunset and sunrise.
-Today, all lighthouses are automated, with electrically powered illumination and rotation, and Toward was automated sometime in the late 1960s or early 1970s.
+Toward differed from this norm in that it was originally equipped with a set of 3 reflectors.
+In 1930, a new parabolic, silver-backed glass set of 3 mirrors was installed, and found to be more efficient, easier to install (unlike factory set lenses, the mirror could be adjusted on site), easier to clean as the reflective coating was on the rear, and one third the cost of an equivalent lens.
+It rotated on a trough of mercury to reduce friction.

 The Dunoon Observer c.
 2007 carried an article about the lighthouse, suggesting that the mirror based system was favoured because it ensured that the character of the light was sufficiently different from that of the nearby Cloch Lighthouse to avoid confusion of the two.
 Said to have described the character as being a combination of the exposed steady light of the lamp, plus the periodic flash of the light reflected in the mirror.
 This seems to be an odd suggestion, since the Cloch flashes every 3 seconds, and Toward every 10 seconds, and the two characters were deliberately chosen to be diverse to avoid confusion.
 There is also no reason why the same character could not be equally created using mirrors or lenses.
 Unfortunately, we have not seen the actual article, so do not know what the actual suggestion was, or the logic behind it.